-Astypalaia: It’s been dubbed “The Butterfly of the Aegean,” partly because of its peculiar shape and partly because of the beauty of the landscape.
+At the southeastern edge of the Aegean, in the Dodecanese (not the Cyclades as some may think), there is an island rich in imagery and emotions.
+Astypalea, dubbed “The Butterfly of the Aegean,” partly because of its peculiar shape and partly because of the beauty of the landscape.
 For those willing to travel off the beaten track, it’s love at first sight.
-At the southeastern edge of the Aegean, in the Dodecanese (not the Cyclades as some may think), there is an island rich in imagery and emotions.
-Many stay forever devoted to this island of white light, with its crystal-clear water, sun-drenched beaches, historical heritage and hospitable residents.
+Many stay forever devoted to this island of white light, with its crystal-clear water, sun-drenched beaches, long heritage and hospitable residents.

-It looks like a traditional Cycladic hora, even though it’s part of the Dodecanese.
+Astypalea’s main town looks like a traditional Cycladic hora, even though the island is part of the Dodecanese.
 Its famous castle, majestic views of the Aegean, windmills and whitewashed homes make up a remarkable traditional settlement.
-Hora, or Astropalia as the locals call it in their dialect, is the island’s largest town, offering a variety of choices for food and fun.
+Hora, or Astropalia as the locals call it, is the island’s largest town, offering a variety of choices for food and fun.

 Beaches, pure and seductive

 Astypalea’s beaches may not have a cosmopolitan vibe, but they offer something else: translucent water, relaxation and tranquility.
 The most beautiful beach on the island is Kaminakia, but Vatses, Livadi, Steno and Psili Ammos are also lovely.

 The Virgin Mary in the shade of the castle

 Founded in 1762 by Saint Anthimos, Panagia Portaitissa is one of the most beautiful churches in the Aegean.
 Whitewashed, with an impressive bell tower and silver dome, it is located right below the castle, in Rodia, a poetic place whose name is derived from the pomegranate tree (rodia) that once grew nearby.

 In the island’s garden